isomerpages/csc-knowledge/_ethos-issue-03/The Nordic Social Security Model: Squaring the Circle?.md

 </div>

-<p><strong>Changing Demographics and Social Norms</strong><br>
+<h5>Changing Demographics and Social Norms</h5>
-One future test for the Nordic model will be a demographic one—whether the state is able to sustain its ageing population and growing number of immigrants.
+<p>One future test for the Nordic model will be a demographic one—whether the state is able to sustain its ageing population and growing number of immigrants.
 Preliminary estimates by the Swedish government suggest that they will be able to sustain their social security system in the face of an ageing population, as long as they do not need to raise the level or quality of existing services.
 They will do so in part by maintaining a budget surplus of 2% GDP over the business cycle until 2015, which can be used to reduce public debt roughly to the 2005 debt level.</p>

 <p>In response to this trend, the key strategy of the new Swedish government is to strengthen the labour market: increase the demand for labour by reducing payroll taxes for older and younger workers, and increase the supply of labour by maintaining a high level of employment.
 Denmark, on the other hand, is projected to be in the red from 2016 onwards, with a total public deficit of about 8% by 2029.
 Nonetheless, the Danes are optimistic that the new Welfare Agreement cemented between all the major parties in 2006 will enhance the fiscal sustainability of their model, primarily by raising the retirement age for voluntary early retirement pensions and public old-age pensions from 2019, and by indexing the retirement age thresholds to the life expectancy of 60-year-olds, which is about 19.5 years, so that the government can reduce its outlay on old-age pensions and stabilise outlay even as life expectancies increase.</p>